Azure/azure-sdk-for-net/sdk/containerregistry/Azure.Containers.ContainerRegistry/samples/Sample05_UploadDownloadImage.md

-# Azure.Containers.ContainerRegistry Samples - Upload an OCI Image
+# Azure.Containers.ContainerRegistry Samples - Upload and Download Images

-The following sample illustrates how to upload an OCI Image to an Azure Container Registry instance.
+The following sample illustrates how to upload and download OCI and Docker Images to an Azure Container Registry instance.

 ## Overview

-An OCI image consists of a manifest file, config file, and one or more layer files.
+An image consists of a manifest file, config file, and one or more layer files.
 The following samples illustrate how to upload and download these files to effectively "push" and "pull" the images.
-For more details regarding the OCI image format, please see the [OCI Image Format Specification](https://github.com/opencontainers/image-spec/blob/main/spec.md).
+For more details regarding image formats, please see the [OCI Image Format](https://github.com/opencontainers/image-spec/blob/main/spec.md) and [Docker Registry API](https://docs.docker.com/registry/spec/api/#pulling-an-image) docs.

 ## Create Client